qorix-group/process_description/process/process_areas/safety_analysis/guidance/safety_analysis_guideline.rst

 #.
 Analyse the dependencies between features by performing a **single platform feature DFA** that references all platform feature static architecture diagrams, highlighting potential shared use of modules.
 #.
 Monitor the results of the platform feature DFA and log any issues in the Issue Tracking system with the ``safety`` label.
 #.
 Verify the platform feature DFA results by using :need:`gd_chklst__safety_analysis`.
 #.
-Platform feature DFA are completed when the verification is done, no issues are open and the status is "valid".
+Platform feature DFA is completed when the verification is done, no issues are open and the status is "valid".
+The verification criteria is that it can be proven that a function and the corresponding safety monitoring are not both affected.
 #.
 To analyse the Feature Architecture a FMEA and a DFA shall be executed.
 The results of the platform feature DFA shall be used as an input.
 #.
 Monitor the results of the FMEA and DFA and log any issues in the Issue Tracking system with the ``safety`` label.
 #.
 Verify the FMEA and DFA results by using :need:`gd_chklst__safety_analysis`..
 #.
 Feature FMEA and DFA are completed when the verification is done, no issues are open and the status is "valid".
 #.
 To analyse the Component Architecture a FMEA and a DFA shall be executed.
 The results of the feature FMEA and DFA shall be used as an input.
 #.
 Monitor the results of the FMEA and DFA and log any issues in the Issue Tracking system with the ``safety`` label.
 #.
-Verify the FMEA and DFA results by using :need:`gd_chklst__safety_analysis`..
+Verify the FMEA and DFA results by using :need:`gd_chklst__safety_analysis`.
 #.
 Component FMEA and DFA are completed when the verification is done, no issues are open and the status is "valid".
+The verification criteria is that it can be proven that a function and the corresponding safety monitoring are not both affected.

 A example for the safety analysis (FMEA and DFA) is shown in the :ref:`examples_fmea_dfa`.